 What does Brexit mean for our customers?

-Brexit is a topic featuring more and more in our conversations with customers and distributors.
+Brexit is a topic that continues to be high on the agendas in our conversations with customers and distributors.
 In particular, they want to know about the impact of Brexit on their policies and what this means for their relationship with us.

-Throughout the Brexit process, we have worked closely with the UK, European and Swiss regulators and policymakers.
+Throughout the Brexit process, we have continued to work closely with the UK, European and Swiss regulators and policymakers.
 This ensures we can continue to best serve our customers by being ready for the eventualities Brexit may bring.

 Without doubt, there is impact for companies like ours who do business in or into/out of the UK.
 We are a global insurer operating across the world and the UK and Europe are important for us as part of that.
 We are fully committed to our customers, distributors and employees pre-, during- and post- Brexit and will do what is right for them.